Sami482005/Patient-Medical-Records/ReadMe.md

 ###### If they are a doctor:
-They can see their schedule, they can adjust it (saying I am free for this hour or I am not free this hour) **BY DEFAULT** a doctor is available from Monday to Friday from 8am till 5pm.
-So a doctor needs to change that and can set it to always.
+They can see their schedule, they can adjust it (saying I am free for this hour or I am not free this hour)

 ### Control
 Includes all the control and coordination between the model and view.